Take a look:

 Mounted shooting is the fastest growing equestrian sport in North America.
 It is a fast paced event that combines horsemanship with safe firearms handling and shooting skills.
 Similar to barrel racing with poles and cowboy shooting added.
 Two .45 calibre single action revolvers with special blank ammunition are used to shoot balloon targets while riding your horse through over 100 competition patterns.
 This is a timed event with penalties assessed for missed targets and overturned barrels.

 Safety is first and foremost.
 Our special blank ammunition is filled with gunpowder only.
 No bullet or projectile.
 The gunpowder alone will break a balloon up to a distance of about 15 feet.
 After that not even a balloon will pop.
 Safe and very fun, both for competitors and spectators.
+You have to play and get great bonuses in darmowe gry hazardowe automaty bez rejestracji here.
+Don't miss your chance to become more rich.

 The Manitoba Mounted Shooting Association is a member club of the Manitoba Horse Council.